 Heating and hot water

 Repair category 1

-Notes The central heating has been maintained in the past and should be inspected annually by a Gas Safe engineer and placed on a regular service contract.
-It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe engineer on an annual basis to ensure their safe and efficient operation.
+Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.